tonylubin/webscraper/README.md

 1. Puppeteer - a node library that provides a browser instance that can be controlled programmatically and simulates what a user would normally do/interact with.

 2. Opens a headless-browser (non-gui).
-Provided URL navigates to website e.g. `www.boots.com`.
+Provided URL navigates to website.

 3. Set default timeout timings to 50000ms to account for internet traffic/speed and buffer for function timming out.